 Creating a Tree

-There are three required fields for every tree
+There are four required fields for every tree

-Source - defined on the Admin tab normally relates to the application that is calling and getting the results back from the tree.
+Source - defined on the Admin tab, it normally relates to the application that is calling and getting the results back from the tree.
 For training this Request CE.

 Source Group - categorization of the trees within the Source.

-For Request CE it is the combination of the Kapp Slug (normally "catalog") and the Form Slug separated by a greater than sign ( > )
+For Request CE it is the combination of the Kapp Slug and the Form Slug separated by a greater than sign ( > )